The quadric flat torus theorem: Abstract

 \section{Abstract}

 We prove a flat torus theorem for quadric complexes.
-In particular, we show that if $\Z^2$ acts properly on a quadric complex $X$, then $X$ contains a $\Z^2$-invariant isometric copy of the regular square tiling of the plane.
+In particular, we show that if a non-cyclic free abelian group $G$ acts metrically properly on a quadric complex $X$, then $G \cong \Z^2$ and $X$ contains a $G$-invariant isometric copy of the regular square tiling of the plane.

+Along the way, we also give a complete proof of the fact that any closed surface subgroup in the fundamental group of a combinatorial 2-complex is represented by a combinatorial map from a cellulation of the surface that is locally injective away from vertices.